-Men with their face shaped like diamond are qualified for a shorter version of a full beard.
+Men with face shaped like diamonds are qualified for a shorter version of a full beard.

 This means that you can let the beard grow on the underside of your chin and neck.
 If you feel braver, you can also experiment with a chin strap.

 The next step is not shaving for a week or two.
 Remember you are doing this to see how much your beard can grow in the meantime.

 Around this time, when the beard is the shortest, most men usually experience discomfort caused by beard itch.
 Fortunately, this is a problem that can be easily solved with some good beard oil.

 After that, it’s time for trimming and shaping your short beard.
 It would be best to visit the barber for the first trim.